mkt80/pkoPreview/_pages/registration.md

 2. Complete your member profile including emergency contact info
 3. Sign the PKO Code of Conduct Policy
 4. Sign the PKO Saftey Policy
-5. Download your 2019 SCORA waiver and get information about the new smart waivers
+5. Upload your completed 2019 SCORA smartwaiver
 6. Select your payment method for dues - online or offline.
 7. And relax... because you just signed up for another year paddling!

+--

+SC4720
-*Registration for 2019 will open up in January.*
+*Registration for 2019 will open up on March 1st.*

 <!--
 Ready to complete your Pale Kai Outrigger registration for 2019?
 Click the button below!